 1.1 This Paper plays a key role in informing the Replacement Local Development Plan (RLDP) Preferred Strategy.
-It sets out the key issues, challenges and opportunities facing the County informed by a range of evidence, including the Monmouthshire Public Service Board (PSB) Well-being Plan (February 2018), Monmouthshire Corporate Business Plan 2017-2022 (February 2018), LDP Review Report (March 2018), LDP Annual Monitoring Reports (2015-2018) and RLDP Integrated Sustainability Appraisal Scoping Report (December 2018), along with wider contextual factors.
+It sets out the key issues, challenges and opportunities facing the County informed by a range of evidence, including the Monmouthshire Public Service Board (PSB) Well-being Plan (February 2018), draft Community and Corporate Plan (October 2022), LDP Review Report (March 2018), LDP Annual Monitoring Reports (2014-2021) and RLDP Integrated Sustainability Appraisal Scoping Report (December 2022), along with wider contextual factors such as national guidance/legislation and the Cardiff Capital Region City Deal.
 It also sets out the RLDP vision and objectives to address the issues, challenges and opportunities identified.